-Emerald Cove Pacific Wakame (Undaria pinnatifida) is grown on nets hung between posts secured on the shallow ocean bottom off the northern shore of the Shandong Peninsula in North China, the closest point to Japan in China.
+Emerald Cove Pacific Wakame (Undaria pinnatifida) is grown on nets hung between posts secured on the shallow ocean bottom off the southern shore of the Shandong Peninsula in North China, the closest point to Japan in China.
 The wakame spores attach themselves to the nets naturally so no actual cultivation is necessary and no fertilizer or herbicide is used.
 Emerald Cove Pacific Wakame is the perfect choice for your natural pantry for its ready-to-use convenience.

 MORE INTERESTING INFO ON WAKAME: